ajmenzel7788/ajmenzel7788.github.io/_tabs/about.md

 - Platform management: iOS/iPadOS, macOS, Android Enterprise, Windows.
 - Security: Microsoft PKI, Entra ID, Conditional Access.

+## Hobbies
 In my free time, I recharge my batteries with mountain bike and gravel bike tours in nature, play video games, or pump iron at the gym—perfect for clearing my head.

+## About this blog
+Founded in 2026 as private project, so lets see were we heading to.

 > If you're an IT professional struggling with Intune or UEM issues, I share tips, scripts, and lessons learned here.
 Write to me or subscribe to the blog—let's connect! 😊
 {: .prompt-info }